appscode/blog/content/post/kubedb-v2024.1.31/index.md

 #### supported versions
 `3.1.32`

-# Pgpool
+## Pgpool

 This release also introduces support for **Pgpool**, an advanced connection pooling and load balancing solution for PostgreSQL databases.
 It serves as an intermediary between client applications and PostgreSQL database servers, providing features such as connection pooling, load balancing, query caching, and high availability.
-This release includes support for Provisioning, Custom Configuration using kubernetes secret and Postgres users synchronization.
+This release includes support for Provisioning, Custom configuration provided in `.spec.initConfig.pgpoolConfig` field and Postgres users synchronization.

 Deploy Pgpool with a postgres backend using the following YAML.